miniwinwm/miniwinwm/README.md

 MiniWinTTFonts_Common contains platform independant files for an example appliocation.
 Builds for Windows and Linux simulators and embedded platforms.

-In addition the MiniWin tools are built using TrueStudio and are found under the TrueStudio folder.
+Tools contains source and project files for MiniWin tool applications.
+These are built using GCC and for Windows require the mingw64 and MSYS2 environments.
+Details are in the documentaion.
 These tools are...

 BMPConv24Colour is a tool to convert a 24 bits per pixel Windows .bmp file to a C99 source code file.
 Builds for Windows or Linux.